 4. IES Visiting Student Researcher administrative fee:

-Depending on the terms of the agreement signed with the partner university, some Visiting Student Researchers also pay an IES administrative fee that grants access to the IES Visiting Scholars’ office.
+Fees are waived or may vary depending on the terms of the agreement signed with partner universities.
+Please direct any questions about applicable fees to your home university.
 If the terms of the agreement signed with your home university require the payment of an IES administrative fee, the full amount must be paid prior to arrival at Berkeley.
 It must be paid in U.S. dollars via wire transfer or cashier’s check payable to “UC Regents.”
 IES is not able to accept payments via Western Union.

 With questions regarding fee payments, please contact IES manager Gia White by email.